-Funding for this research programme was provided by the French National Research Agency (ANR) Hydro-Sensors-FlOWS program, IPY #16 programme, and IPEV.
-W.G.
-Rees (Scott Polar Research Institute) provided the LiDAR dataset acquired during a Midtre Lovénbreen mapping campaign.
+Funding for this research program was provided by the French National Research Agency (ANR) Hydro-Sensors-FlOWS program, IPY #16 program, and IPEV.

+G. Rees provided the LiDAR dataset acquired during a Midtre Lovénbreen mapping campaign.
 J. Kohler and H.F.
 Aas (Norsk Polarinstitutt) provided the part of a 1995 DEM over the Austre Lovénbreen.
-CNES (Centre National d'Étude Spatial) funded the SPIRIT dataset (in the frame of the IPY), resulting from the processing by IGN (Institut Géographique National) of SPOT (Satellite Pour l'Observation de la Terre) stereoscopic images. É.

-Berthier is acknowledged for providing support during the analysis of this dataset.
+CNES (Centre National d'Etude Spatial) funded the SPIRIT dataset (in the frame of the IPY), resulting from the processing by IGN (Institut Géographique National) of SPOT (Satellite Pour l'Observation de la Terre) stereoscopic images. É. Berthier is acknowledged for providing support during the analysis of this dataset.